 Changes to the Settings app information architecture provide more Settings functionality and easier implementation.

-Atest is a new command line tool that allows users to build, install and run Android tests locally.
+Atest is a new command line tool that allows users to build, install and run Android tests locally, greatly speeding test re-runs without requiring knowledge of Trade Federation test harness command line options.

 Compatibility Test Suite (CTS)